ICY105/Mechanization/README.md

 # Mechanization
 Mechanization is a Minecraft datapack aimed at recreating popular tech mods like IC2 and Thermal Expansion.
-It has been in development for over 2 years, with the first version being released a few months after Minecraft 1.9 using command blocks.
+It has been in development for over 2 years, with the first version being released in March 2016.

 1.13 is now in prerelease phase!
 Try out all the new features.
 Please report any bugs you might find.